Massiv3Troll/resume/content/_index.md

 - json
 ---

-Skilled in Windows System Administration, Relational and Non-relational Databases, Network Administration and Design.
-Strong problem solver professional with a Computer Information Systems degree in from Neumont College of Computer Science.
-Experienced Shift Manager with a demonstrated history of working in customer service.
+Skilled in Windows System Administration, Relational and Non-Relational Databases, Network Administration, and Design.
+Strong problem-solving professional with a Computer Information Systems degree from Neumont College of Computer Science.
+Experienced shift manager with a demonstrated history of working in customer service.